Non-Bloch self-energy of dissipative interacting fermions

-Notice that terms contributed by the interacting Liouvillian can be classified into two kinds: terms diagonal in quasi-particle Fock-state basis, and quasi-particle pairing interactions.
-The diagonal terms are purely imaginary and have no influence on the Liouvillian gap.
-Therefore, we focus on the pairing interactions, which do not conserve quasi-particle numbers.
-In the case of weak interactions, we can adopt the standard perturbation theory to the second order to effectively approximate the pairing potential by the self-energy:
+which can create or annihilate a pair of $a$- and $b$-fermions conditioned on the local density.
+In the case of weak interactions, we adopt the standard perturbation theory to the second order to approximate the pairing potential by the self-energy:

-Here $P=I-Q$ is the projector of the Hilbert subspace of one $a$-particle, since the lowest decaying modes typically reside in this subspace.
-Therefore, the self-energy is generated through the following procedure [see Fig.\ref{fig:illustration}(b) for a pictorial illustration]: (1) Creating a pair of quasi-particles (doublon) on the same site, (2) propagating three particles, (3) annihilating a doublon on another site.
+Here $P=I-Q$ is the projector of the Hilbert subspace of one $a$-fermion, since the slowest-decaying modes reside in this subspace in non-interacting cases.
+Therefore, the self-energy is generated as [see Fig.\ref{fig:illustration}(b)]: (i) creating a pair of bare modes (doublon) on the same site, (ii) propagating three bare modes, (iii) annihilating a doublon on another site.